"Tell me what you forget, and I will tell you who you are"

 Why do you care about this?

 For all or any of these reasons, in no particular order:

-I think that there is a difference between the way that our society defines its values in thought and in action.
-In particular, there is a deep hypocrisy between the theories that surround publically-funded artistic practice and the actual structures and institutions that claim to support this practice.
+There is a difference between the ways in which society defines its values in thought and in action.
+There is, for example, a deep hypocrisy in the divide between the theories that surround publicly-funded artistic practice and the actual structures and institutions that claim to support this practice.
 There is a similar hypocrisy snaking through the structures and institutions of politics, law and the media.
-I hope Lying Fallowwill be an opportunity to think about different kinds of social organization.
+I hope Lying Fallow will be an opportunity to think about different kinds of social organization.

 The last time I stayed up all night talking with a stranger was in 2010.

 Whenever I have the opportunity to concentrate on listening, I am surprised at what I discover.